putridamayanti/ai-image-captioning/README.md

 # AI Image Captioning

-A minimal FastAPI + Celery project that generates captions for remote images using the BLIP model.
-The API queues caption jobs to a Celery worker backed by Redis, and you can poll for results.
+A minimal FastAPI + Celery project that generates captions for images using the BLIP model.
+Submit either a public image URL or upload an image file; the API queues caption jobs to a Celery worker backed by Redis, and you can poll for results.

 ## Project Structure
 - **api/**: FastAPI gateway and Celery client